ducin/egghead-angular-signals/SCRIPT.md

 but once there is a live consumer, the computed signals have to re-evaluate their current values and at this point Angular will find cycles and throw an appropriate error.
 (SHOW ERROR)

-# 7. Update an Angular Signal's value and make computed signal emit updates
+# 7. Update an Angular Signal's value and make Computed Signal emit updates

 - you can update the signal value in two ways:
   (INTELLISENSE)